Seahawks mailbag: With Josh Gordon gone, how will their wide receiver snaps shake out?

 For what it’s worth, NFL teams have to declare three players to wear the “green dot’’ helmet through which they can get the calls in their helmet headset from the coaches to relay to the rest of the team.

-The three defensive players for Seattle are Wagner, Wright and Barton.
+The three defensive players for Seattle: Wagner, Wright and Barton.

 Q: @lighthousegulls asked: Why can we not play a complete game?